 Applicants are responsible for completing and filing all application and eligibility paperwork as required.
 If funded, participants are required to sign a contract and agree to implement the planned conservation practices to NRCS standards and specifications as scheduled.

-Minnesota is committed to reaching out to Historically Underserved individuals and groups.
+Minnesota is committed to reaching out to these Historically Underserved individuals and groups.
 Historically Underserved participants may also receive higher payment rates in addition to being considered in high priority funding pools.
-See the Small & Limited and Beginning Farmers and Ranchers page for the NRCS definition of the Historically Underserved.
-Small & Limited and Beginning Farmers & Ranchers
+See the Historically Underserved Producers web page for the NRCS definition of the Historically Underserved: NRCS Historically Underserved Producer Definitions.

 How EQIP Funds are Prioritized in Minnesota

 Eligible practices, payment rates, prioritization of resource concerns, and ranking criteria are developed based on input and recommendations from both the State Technical Advisory Committee (STAC) and the Local Work groups.
 The STAC is made up of representatives from various agribusinesses, producer groups, conservation organizations, federal, state, and tribal government agency representatives as well as individual agriculture producers.

 Local Work Groups are led by local Soil and Water Conservation Districts found in each county and watershed across Minnesota.
 The Local Work Groups are made up of representatives from various agribusinesses, producer groups, conservation organizations, local governments as well as federal, state, and tribal government agency representatives.
 They are also open to individual agriculture producers and stakeholders.
 These groups provide NRCS with “Locally Led” input needed to help us set priorities set at the state and local levels

 Decision Making Process for EQIP